cmorrison31/Jellyfin-Playlist-Tools/README.md

 [Jellyfin Project.](https://jellyfin.org/)

 # License
 This project is licensed under the MIT license.
-See LICENSE for more information.
+See LICENSE.txt for more information.

 # Configuration